 The decision in favor of a combined cycle gas turbine (CCGT) plant is based on its high degree of efficiency:

-- For environmental and climate change mitigation reasons, it is essential to use the fuel as efficiently as possible in order to generate as much energy as possible from a given amount in the form of electricity and heat.
+- For environmental and climate change mitigation reasons, it is essential to use the fuel as efficiently as possible in order to generate as much electricity and heat as possible from a given amount.

-- Through combined heat and power generation, a CCGT plant achieves the best fuel utilization rate and an efficiency level of over 60%, making it the optimal choice for sustainable and efficient energy generation.
+- Through combined heat and power generation, a CCGT plant achieves the best fuel utilization rate and an efficiency level of over 60%, making it the optimal choice for sustainable and efficient electricity and heat generation.

-The aim of climate neutrality cannot be achieved in a single step – not even for individual companies.
+The net-zero target cannot be achieved in a single step – not even by individual companies.
 In the field of heat generation in particular, renewable energies are currently not in a position to fully replace fossil fuel within a matter of years.Natural gas represents a sensible intermediate step in this regard, not least because it can cut greenhouse gas emissions by about half in the short term compared to coal.
-It is important to remember that natural gas is only intended to be used for a transitional period and will not obstruct the long-term path to climate neutrality.
+It is important to remember that natural gas is only intended to be used for a transitional period and will not obstruct the long-term path to net-zero emissions.

 The gas turbines are flexible and can later be converted to burn “green gases” such as hydrogen.
 Green hydrogen is produced by means of electrolysis using electricity from renewable energy sources.

 As soon as the combined cycle gas turbine (CCGT) plant is commissioned, it will be possible to add up to 20% hydrogen to the natural gas, further reducing greenhouse gas emissions.
-The switch to natural gas thus represents a bridging option culminating in a fully climate-neutral energy supply, which EnBW is aiming to achieve by 2035 with regard to its own emissions.
+The switch to natural gas thus represents a bridging option culminating in an energy supply with net-zero emissions, which EnBW is aiming to achieve by 2040 with regard to its own emissions.

 The new combined cycle gas turbine (CCGT) plant guarantees reliable security of supply and complements the fluctuating energy production from renewable energy sources.
 The CCGT plant will initially provide lower-carbon electricity and district heating.